vtexdocs/dev-portal-content/docs/guides/Catalog API/catalog-api-seller/catalog-api-put-seller.md

 title: "Update Seller"
 slug: "catalog-api-put-seller"
 excerpt: "Updates a seller."
-hidden: false
+hidden: true
 createdAt: "2020-02-05T23:07:29.210Z"
-updatedAt: "2022-04-19T00:03:05.058Z"
+updatedAt: "2022-10-21T18:16:30.162Z"
 ---
 [block:callout]
 {
   "type": "warning",
-  "body": "Check out the updated version of the Sellers' endpoints in our [Marketplace API documentation](https://developers.vtex.com/vtex-rest-api/reference/sellers).
-If you are doing this integration for the first time, we recommend that you follow the updated documentation.", "title": "New version of Sellers API"
+  "body": "This is part of a legacy version of the Sellers' endpoints.
+Check out the updated version in our [Marketplace API documentation](https://developers.vtex.com/vtex-rest-api/reference/sellers).
+If you are doing this integration for the first time, we recommend that you follow the updated documentation instead.", "title": "New version of Sellers API"
 }
 [/block]